 The Capsule ColliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

-See in Glossary 2D component is a 2D physics primitive that you can elongate in either a vertical or horizontal direction.
-The capsule shape has no vertex corners; it has a continuous circumference, which doesn’t get easily caught on other collider corners.
-The capsule shape is solid, so any other Collider 2Ds that are fully inside the capsule are considered to be in contact with the capsule and are forced out of it over time.
+See in Glossary 2D to not get easily caught in the corners of other Colliders.
+The capsule shape is considered solid and not hollow, which means any other Collider 2Ds that are inside the Capsule Collider 2D are considered to be in contact with the Collider and are forced out of it over time.

 See in Glossary 2D or global physics collider.